Updated: April 11, 2026

 - Revenue Churn = Percentage of revenue lost

-If you lose 10 small customers ($50/month each) but gain one enterprise customer ($5000/month), your logo churn looks bad but your revenue churn looks great.
+If you lose 10 small customers at $50 per month each but gain one enterprise customer at $5,000 per month, your logo churn looks bad but your revenue churn looks great.

 Which matters more?
 Both.
 But early-stage founders obsess too much on logo churn and miss opportunities to expand revenue.